xhsdf/rtile/README.md

 #Settings

-When xh_tile is run it will look for a config file in $HOME/.config/xh_tile/xh_tile.xml.
+When rtile is run it will look for a config file in $HOME/.config/rtile/rtile.xml.
 If it does not exist it will be generated.

 ##Gap settings